lduboeuf/team-tool-box/README.md

-#Team Tool Box
-*Team Tool Box is a standalone offline mini js app*
+#Team Tool Box, a sample standalone offline js app
-It helps you :
+It helps you to:
  - build teams randomly
  - choose randomly members from a Team